dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 * Increased Setup time
 * Maintaining Infrastructure and Database(s)

-I spend a considerable amount of time doing Proof of Concepts, and I am a big fan of anything [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) and particularly [Azure SQL Database Service](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview), as I don't need to invest a considerable amount of time spinning up Virtual Machines's, Network Security Groups, Configuring SQL, Firewall rules, Maintenance plans and so forth.
-I can log on to the [Azure Portal](https://portal.azure.com/) and spin up a new SQL server, database and connection strings in the matter of minutes and if you have [ARM Templates](https://azure.microsoft.com/en-gb/resources/templates/) in place for this, it can take seconds.
-This is a huge time save for me but realise that this may not be for everyones preference just yet.
+I spend a considerable amount of time doing Proof of Concepts, and I am a big fan of anything [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service).
+I particularly like [Azure SQL Database Service](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview), as I don't need to invest a considerable amount of time spinning up Virtual Machines's, Network Security Groups, Configuring SQL, Firewall rules, Maintenance plans and so forth.
+I can log on to the [Azure Portal](https://portal.azure.com/) and spin up a new SQL Server, Database, and connection strings in a matter of minutes and if you have [ARM Templates](https://azure.microsoft.com/en-gb/resources/templates/) in place for this, it can take seconds.
+[Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) is a huge time saver, but I realize that this may not be for everyone's preference just yet.

-When spinning up a database on Azure SQL, I can create a geo-replicated or locally-replicated database in a few moments and that's my database highly available.
-All I need to do now, is configure the Connection string for Octopus, and I am good to go.
+When spinning up a database on Azure SQL, I can create a geo-replicated or locally-replicated database in a few moments, and that's my DatabaseDatabase highly available.
+All I need to do now is configure the Connection string for Octopus, and I am good to go.

-There are a number of benefits of using Azure SQL over SQL Virtual Machines:
+There are many benefits of using Azure SQL over SQL Virtual Machines:

 * Easier to configure
 * Spin up and tear down as you require in seconds/minutes
 * Making the database highly-available is a couple of commands or clicks away.
-* Backup and Maintenance tasks are managed for you.
+* Managed Backup and Maintenance tasks.
 * Great Azure AQL Analytics and Monitoring built-in.

 Some of the drawbacks of using Azure SQL over SQL Virtual Machines: